Skip to main content

 Correct Any “Mistakes” from the Accumulation Phase

-In the transition phase, you’ll probably need to do some clean up from “mistakes” or missed opportunities during the accumulation phase.
-Life is messy and your financial life may not be any different.
+In the transition phase, you’ll probably need to do some cleanup from “mistakes” or missed opportunities during the accumulation phase.
+Life is messy, and your financial life may not be any different.
 It might take some time to find all your old 401k documents, complete Roth conversions, and get everything set up for retirement.

 Leaving the Transition Phase